SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

-This task of the CodeCommons project includes collecting context data from various collaboration platforms (forges, bug trackers…) and storing it in a unified data model.
+This task of the CodeCommons project includes collecting context data from various collaboration platforms (forges, bug trackers…) and storing it in an unified data model.
 It aims at adding helpful information to qualify source codes in regards with projects activity, including issues, pull requests and discussions.